JFK24/zeppr/README.md

 ### Reads ISIP hourly weather data

-An example ISIP hourly data file is provided with this package at the following path:
+An example ISIP hourly weather data file is provided with this package at the following path:

 ``` r
 file.name <- "20221215_isip_hourly_weather_data_export.xlsx"